The Violin School of Cleveland Park

 Private Lessons

-- Practice everyday!
-Daily practice will ensure steady progress and this makes violin lessons and study the most fun!
-Daily practice includes listening to your Suzuki violin recording.
+- Consistent practice ensures steady progress and makes violin lessons and study the most fun!
+Daily practice includes listening to your Suzuki recording.

-- Parents attend each lesson and group class and take notes.
-Your attention will ensure the success of your child.
+- Parents attend the lesson and group class and take notes to guide home practice.
+Your attention will ensure the success of your child!

-- Suzuki violin students studying with another teacher can register for our group classes, with the approval of their private teacher, space permitting.
+- Suzuki violin students studying with another teacher can register for our group class, with approval of their private teacher, space permitting.

 About the Suzuki Method

-The Suzuki Method was developed in Japan by Shinichi Suzuki (1898-1998) shortly after WWII.
-Suzuki’s ideas have since spread around the world.
-The method is based on the premise that children can learn music by ear as they do a language.
-It is driven by the belief that children learn from whatever is in their environment.
+The Suzuki Method was developed in Japan by Shinichi Suzuki shortly after WWII.
+It has spread around the world.
+The philosophy is based on the premise that children can learn music by ear as they do a language, and will learn from whatever is in their environment.
 Suzuki called his method “Talent Education”.
-His goal was never to create professional musicians but rather to make good citizens and cultivate character.
-He wanted to train children to be fine musicians and to show high ability in any other field they chose to enter.
+His goal was never to create professional musicians, but rather to make good citizens and cultivate character.
+He wanted to train children to be fine musicians, and to show high ability in any other field they chose to enter.

-The student’s first pieces are ones that can be easily sung, folk songs and simple, melodic classical pieces.
-The repertoire is carefully chosen.
+The student’s first pieces are ones that can be easily sung – folk songs and simple, melodic classical pieces.
 Suzuki sought to enrich the minds and hearts of young students with fine music.
 These beginning pieces contain the building blocks for technical development.
 Students practice excerpts of the pieces to develop technical fluency.
-Scales and arpeggios, also learned by ear, are part of the training from the first book and are practiced alongside the pieces.
+Scales and arpeggios, learned by ear, are part of the training from the first book and are practiced alongside the pieces.
 As the student matures, the training includes more technical studies in the form of sight reading, scales in multiple octaves, etudes and development of more advanced violin techniques.